Affiliate links may be included for your convenience. View our privacy and affiliates policy for details.

 - items to go inside your pumpkin

-First, paint the pumpkin.
+First, paint the pumpkin if it is not already orange.
 I did most of the outside one day, then the inside and the bottom the next day.
 You will probably want to do two coats on the outside to cover all the foam.
 I painted the stem brown but you can make it green if you’d rather.

 Add fairy garden items.
 I used a bit of moss I already had for the base, then added my fairy witch, pumpkin and cat.